1. Home

 Companies such as Aqara, Centralite, Hue, Ring, and Aeotec make some of the industry’s leading motion sensors, so look for the one that integrates best with the rest of your devices.

-Contact Sensors
+Contact sensors

 We’ve had smoke alarms and carbon monoxide detectors in homes for decades.
 But as loud as those devices can be, they can’t help if you’re away from the house when something bad happens.

-One of the most popular versions of this sensor is the Google Nest Protect, but Kidde and First Alert also make a variety of options, including the OneLink Safe & Sound detector.
-Another option is Roost, which has created a Wi-Fi-enabled battery that you can install in your current detectors to give them smart features.
+One of the most popular versions of this sensor is the Google Nest Protect, but X-Sense, Kidde and First Alert also make a variety of options, including the OneLink Safe & Sound detector.
+Another option is Roost, which has created a Wi-Fi-enabled battery you can install in your current detectors to give them smart features.
 In addition, some smart home hubs like Amazon’s Alexa have features like Alexa Guard that can listen for the sound of your smoke alarm, and alert you when the alarm is detected.

 You don’t have to live in an area with regular below-freezing temperatures to benefit from a smart home temperature sensor.
 If you’ve ever had a pipe burst when it’s cold outside, you’ll understand how important it can be to have some advance warning of unusual temperatures.